Egil Olsen: Club career

-Olsen was a successful player with 16 caps for the national team, earning the nickname "Drillo" from his dribbling skills and technical ability.
-According to close friend Nils Arne Eggen, Olsen would have been awarded with more caps as a player, had it not been for Willi Kment, Norway's manager at the time, who did not approve of Olsen's long hair and generally scruffy appearance, as well as his left-wing political views.
+Olsen was a successful player, a winger, with 16 caps for the national team, earning the nickname "Drillo" from his dribbling skills and technical ability.
+According to close friend and national teammate Nils Arne Eggen, Olsen would have been awarded with more caps as a player, had it not been for Willi Kment, Norway's manager at the time, who did not approve of Olsen's long hair and generally scruffy appearance, as well as his left-wing political views.
 Olsen was also a formidable bandy player, while playing football.